lakejs/lake-docs/reference/box.md

 # {{ $frontmatter.title }}

-The `Box` interface represents an embedded content, which is used to enhance editing capability.
+The `Box` interface represents an embedded content designed to enhance editing capability.

 Example: